m1221/tournament/README.md

 6. Quit by entering \q
 7. To test the database, $ python tournament_test.py

-This code doesn't have any of the extra credit functionalities.
+This code has the following extra credit functionality:
+1. players can draw